Nextiva / Blog / VoIP

 For customers/callers:

-IVR systems have become imperative in our daily lives, serving a wide range of purposes across various industries.
+IVR systems have become imperative for most businesses, serving a wide range of purposes across various industries.
 Let’s look at some of the most common uses of IVR systems.

 1. Financial services and banking

-Banks use an interactive voice response system as digital assistants to help customers perform various functions like checking their account balance, making payments, or reporting a lost card without waiting for a human representative.
+Banks use an interactive voice response system as digital assistants to help customers perform various functions like checking their account balance, making payments, or reporting a lost card without having to wait for a human representative.

 Need to know if that check cleared?
 Just punch in your account details, and the IVR will give you a rundown of recent transactions.
 It’s like having a 24/7 teller at your fingertips, minus the small talk.